t-aest/t-aest/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; I am 26 years old and have three years of experience in Java development.
+- 🤔 &nbsp; I am 27 years old and have four years of experience in Java development.
 - 🎓 &nbsp; Graduated from a general undergraduate university majoring in software engineering.
-- 💼 &nbsp; Has been working full-time on Java development in two companies.
+- 💼 &nbsp; Has been working full-time on Java development in three companies.
 - 🌱 &nbsp; Currently learning in the direction of understanding technical principles.

 ### Languages and Tools :computer: